bryce-s/DebuggerSearch/README.md

 - I can filter variables by typing in the `Variables` panel under "Run and Debug".
 How is this different?
   - **The filtering built into vscode does not automatically expand sub-objects.
 So only objects you have 'unfolded' would be included in your search results.
 For heavy searching, this is untenable; we need to request the information from the Debug Adapter**.

+## Known Issues

+- Occasionally, the "Debugger Search" output channel fails to populate until you select a different output channel (e.g, tasks) then go back.
+Results should still appear in the "Advanced Variables Search" panel when this happens.
+See [this github issue](https://github.com/microsoft/vscode/issues/90794).

 ### 0.8

 Beta release..

+## Contributing

+- Pull requests are welcome.
+Please document issue reports with screenshots where possible.